karpovep/poc/README.md

 3. Define 2 simple type of objects (references to each other are not required)
 4. Implement simple client which can connect to a Node and subscribe for receiving objects of 1 pre-defined type
 5. Run 2 clients: each client connects to different Node
-6. Each client should generate an object of another pre-defined type and push it into the program
+6. Each client should generate an object of another pre-defined type and push it into the cloud

 #### Expected behaviour
 * PoC accepts objects of 2 types;